Skip to content

 5 Tips to Start You Off

 1. First, resist the urge to go for fast, maximum, short-term results.
 The majority of the weight lost this way will return, sometimes very quickly.
-Pace yourself; it’s true that in the first few weeks of a new weight-loss regime you will see an elevated level of weight loss.
-But after that, you should expect to see something around one to two pounds weight loss per week.
+Pace yourself; it’s true that in the first few weeks of a new weight-loss regime, you will see an elevated level of weight loss.
+But after that, you should expect to see something around one to two pounds of weight loss per week.
 This is both realistic and achievable.

 obesity and the heart